 socket.send();

-The extra code does the following: detects whether the user clicks return after entering nothing, clears the input box, and executes the message() function.
+The extra code does the following work: detect whether the user has entered nothing but clicked back, clear the input input box, and execute the message() function.

 Step 8: Close Socket

-Closing the Socket is quite simple, just add a click event listener for the disconnect button.
+The operation to close Socket is quite simple, just add a click event to the disconnect button to listen.

 $('#disconnect').click(function(){ socket.close(); }); |